Sign in →

 Primary metabolism of many drugs is performed by the cytochrome P450 (CYP) enzymes, a group of oxidative/dealkylating enzymes localized in the microsomes of many tissues including the intestines and liver.
 One of these CYP enzymes, CYP2C19, participates in the metabolism of a wide variety of drugs, including the activation of the anticoagulant clopidogrel and the inactivation of citalopram.

 CYP2C19 drug metabolism is variable among individuals.
 Some individuals have CYP2C19 genetic variants that lead to severely diminished or absent CYP2C19 catalytic activity (ie, poor metabolizers).
-The frequency of CYP2C19 variants (formerly known as polymorphisms) depends on ethnicity.
-CYP2C19 variants that produce poor metabolizers are found with frequencies of 2% to 5% in the White population, 4% in African Americans, 13% to 23% in Asians, and 38% to 79% in Polynesians and Micronesians.
+The frequency of CYP2C19 variants (previously known as polymorphisms) varies by ancestry.
+CYP2C19 variants that result in poor metabolizers are found with frequencies of 2% to 5% in populations of European descent, 4% in populations of African descent, 13% to 23% in populations of Asian descent, and 38% to 79% in Polynesian and Micronesian populations.

 The following table displays the CYP2C19 variants detected by this assay, the corresponding star allele, and the effect on CYP2C19 enzyme activity.